BrightspaceUI/core/components/backdrop/README.md

 ## d2l-backdrop

 The `d2l-backdrop` element is a web component to display a semi-transparent backdrop behind a specified sibling element.
-It also hides elements other than the target by applying `role="presentation"` and `aria-hidden="true"`.
+It also hides elements other than the target from assistive technologies by applying `role="presentation"` and `aria-hidden="true"`.

 ```html
 <script type="module">